Deal, Kent: Maritime history

 One problem with the Downs was the quality of the holding ground of the anchorage.
 It consists of chalk, which is not the best material.
 Hence it was common for ships in the roadstead to drag their anchors in strong winds, especially those from north round to east northeast or from the southeast, as these directions were less sheltered.
 This provided salvage work as an additional source of income for the town, with many ships being saved by help from the boatmen.

-The importance of the Downs started to reduce from the late 1860's, as competition from steamships made speed an important commercial consideration.
+The importance of the Downs started to reduce from the late 1860s, as competition from steamships made speed an important commercial consideration.
 Sailing ships began to employ tugs to overcome adverse winds.
 By the 1880s, the only common usage of the anchorage was by small sailing vessels.

 Deal was, for example, visited by Lord Nelson and was the first English soil on which James Cook set foot in 1771 on returning from his first voyage to Australia.
 The anchorage is still used today by international and regional shipping, though on a scale far smaller than in former times (some historical accounts report hundreds of ships being visible from the beach).

 In 1672, a small Naval Yard was established at Deal, providing stores and minor repair facilities.
-Just outside the gates of the yard there is now a building originally used as a semaphore tower planned to be used as a communication link to the Admiralty in London but converted to a timeball tower, in 1855 which remains today as a museum.
+Just outside the gates of the yard there is now a building originally used as a semaphore tower planned to be used as a communication link to the Admiralty in London but converted to a timeball tower, in 1855 and which remains today as a museum.

 The Deal Maritime and Local History Museum is housed in an historic complex of light-industrial buildings in St George's Road, dating from 1803.
 It contains a series of displays and artefacts, narrating the town's maritime, industrial, domestic and leisure history.